grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 		- Loki's data model: store everything as a string.
 		- Schema-less, structureless data model ("schema at query")
 		- Loki is a row-oriented database, not a columnar one.
 What's the difference?
+			- Columnar databases are better for metrics
+			- Metrics can be looked at as kind of an index for logs too
 	- Definitions of terms
 		- Index: way to reduce a large amount of data into a smaller set so that it's easier to find what you're looking for.
 It's also a way to take data in different columns
 			- Keyspaces: key-value pairs.
 An index is a way of storing a keyspace.